sds/haml-lint/README.md

 the inheritance chain is resolved, the base configuration is loaded and applies its rules to overwrite any in the intermediate configuration.

+Lastly, in order to match your RuboCop configuration style, you can also use the `inherit_from` directive, which is an alias for `inherits_from`.

 ## Linters

 ### [» Linters Documentation](lib/haml_lint/linter/README.md)